 Advances and guarantee deposits are non-derivative financial assets with pre-determined or determinable payments that are not listed on an active market.
-Such assets are recognised at amortised cost using the effective interest rate method.
-Any gains or losses are recognised in income when the loans or receivables are derecognised or impaired.
+Such assets are recognized at amortized cost using the effective interest rate method.
+Any gains or losses are recognized in income when the loans or receivables are derecognized or impaired.

-Acquisitions and disposals of financial assets are generally recognised on the transaction date.
+Acquisitions and disposals of financial assets are generally recognized on the transaction date.